Chris Kuper

-Chris Kuper (born December 19, 1982) is an American former professional football player who was an offensive guard for the Denver Broncos of the National Football League (NFL).
+Chris Kuper (born December 19, 1982) is an American former professional football player and offensive line coach for the Philadelphia Eagles of the National Football League (NFL).
+He was an offensive guard for the Denver Broncos of the NFL.
 The Broncos selected him in the fifth round of the 2006 NFL draft.
 He played college football for the North Dakota Fighting Hawks.
-He is currently the offensive line coach for the Minnesota Vikings.
+He was the offensive line coach for the Minnesota Vikings from 2022 to 2026.

 Early life

 Kuper played high school football at A. J. Dimond High School in Anchorage, Alaska where he helped the Lynx win the 2001 ASAA Large Schools State Championship.

 As a senior, Kuper finished just behind Matt Gittlein of Wasilla High School as the state's Lineman of the Year.

 College career

 He played college football for the North Dakota Fighting Sioux.
 He was a three-year starter, awarded all-conference and All American honors since his junior campaign.

 Professional career

 Projected to go undrafted by Sports Illustrated, who criticized his lack of "balance, body control and ability in space," Kuper was ranked as the No. 28 offensive guard available in the 2006 NFL draft.
 Kuper was eventually selected in the fifth round, 161st overall, by the Denver Broncos.
 He was the highest selected North Dakota lineman since Todd Thomas in 1981.

 Kuper started 79-of-90 games played (68 at right guard) while playing his entire eight-year NFL career with the Broncos.

 On June 4, 2010, the Broncos announced that they had signed Kuper to a five-year deal worth $25.5 million.
 The new contract made him the second-highest-paid offensive lineman in Broncos' history, second only to former left tackle Matt Lepsis.

 In 2010, the Denver Broncos announced that Kuper had been selected as co-captain of the Broncos offense, along with Kyle Orton and Daniel Graham.

 During the regular season finale in 2011 against the Kansas City Chiefs, Kuper suffered a gruesome broken ankle that ended his season.
 That season Kuper made the Pro Bowl, but withdrew due to the injury and needed surgery.

 A three-time captain, Kuper was recipient of the Ed Block Courage Award in 2012 as voted on by his teammates.

 Kuper retired on March 11, 2014.